Slingshot Scenes: The Best Of Austin, Festival City

 Levitation

 Named to honor the patron saints of Austin Psychedelic rock, 13th Floor Elevators, Levitation was originally called something more straightforward: Austin Psych Fest.
-Since its beginning in 2008, Levitation has situated itself in a myriad of locations, from a Barn owned by Austin's The Black Angels (the festival's founders), to a decommissioned power plant, and finally settling on what was meant to be their forever home at a ranch located on the Colorado River.
+Since its beginning in 2008, Levitation has situated itself in a myriad of locations, from a Barn to a decommissioned power plant, and finally settling on what was meant to be their forever home at a ranch located on the Colorado River.

 In hindsight, the final festival at Carson Creek Ranch had a serendipitously romantic silver lining as it featured the first performance by 13th Floor Elevators in 45 years, but the Ranch proved to be a doomed location nonetheless.
 Outdoor festivals are at the whims of weather, and mother nature seemed to have a personal vendetta against Levitation.
 Even the final festival looked like Woodstock '99 — minus the trash fires.
 Severe weather canceled the 2016 event at the last minute, but Austin rallied and every space with a stage booked the stranded musicians on a days notice and saved the festival.

 Levitation ended up a befitting rebrand as it rose from the ashes of 2016's events and has grown beyond Austin's city limits.
-Now, there's Levitation in France, Vancouver, and Chicago, but it still calls Austin home.
+Now, there's Levitation in France but it still calls Austin home.
 This year's festival runs from Nov.
 7-10, 2019. — Ryan Wen